One of the most valuable life-saving skills a concealed carrier can learn is weak-handed shooting.

 Considering violent events, it’s very much in the realm of possibility that your dominant hand could become compromised.

-If you get thrown into a violent confrontation you may be forced to use your hands to defend yourself until it’s safe to pull a gun.
-This may mean striking an opponent, which can also mean in a broken hand.
+When thrown into a violent confrontation you may need to use your hands to defend yourself until it’s safe to pull a gun.
+This may mean striking an opponent, which can also mean a broken hand.

 Weak handed Shooting Techniques

 Kind of like choosing between the Weaver and Isosceles stance this will largely be up to the individual shooter.

 Straight Arm Technique

 Drive your weak hand forward until the elbow locks in place, resulting in the weapon being parallel up and down.